CRISES IN THE CAPITALIST SYSTEM

 2. Decline in Prices of Goods.

-In the U.S., the price of wheat and other agricultural products fell sharply.
+In the U.S., price of wheat and other agricultural products fell sharply.

 3. Massive Bank Closures.